Meet the Camellia House Care Home team

-Hi, my name is Ranjit, and I am General Manager here at Camellia House.
-Welcome to our website!
+Hello, my name is Judith, and I am the General Manager here at Camellia House.
+Welcome to our website.

 I started working at Camellia House in 1990 as a Care Assistant and from there I worked my way up to become a senior carer.
 I was also one of the home's in-house trainers where I enjoyed encouraging new staff to flourish in our home.

 I am now the home administrator.
 I got to this position through hard work and dedication.
 I enjoy working at Camellia House with all my hard-working colleagues, lovely residents and their families.

 I get to meet people from all different walks of life.
 At Camellia House, no two days are the same, every day brings a new challenges which is what keeps me busy and enjoying my job.
 The thing I enjoy most about my job is knowing we are all working as a team to make a difference to our resident's lives, that feeling is irreplaceable.